-But it stood out because it was one of the first restaurants in Florence to serve a salad that had more going on than the classic mixed green side salad that’s so commonly served in Italy.
+But it stood out because it was one of the first restaurants in Florence to serve a salad that had more going on than the classic mixed-green side salad that’s so commonly served in Italy.

-The original chef and owner, Giuliano, was a total tour de force, entertaining diners with his antics one minute then running to his not-so-legal barge-cum-garden on the banks of the Arno to pull fresh basil the next.
+The original chef and owner, Giuliano, was a total tour de force, entertaining diners with his antics one minute, then running to his not-so-legal barge-cum-garden on the banks of the Arno to pull fresh basil the next.

 On the topic of truly legendary salads: we’d be remiss not to talk about the classic Caprese salad.

 If you make it yourself, buy the best ingredients you can get your hands on (we don’t usually make it unless we can get super fresh tomatoes).
-Oh, and pro tip: it’s totally sacrilege to add in balsamic vinegar!
+Oh, and a pro tip: it’s sacrilege to add in balsamic vinegar!

 It comes down to the technique.
-The term schiacciata means “squashed” or “pressed,” so, when you make the Tuscan version of foccacia, you press the dough down with your fingers rather than using a rolling pin.
+The term schiacciata means “squashed” or “pressed,” so when you make the Tuscan version of focaccia, you press the dough down with your fingers rather than using a rolling pin.

-Though you may not find this unique dish too often outside Italy, we promise it’s absolutely worth searching out!
+Though you may not find this unique dish too often outside Italy, we promise it’s worth searching out!

 Like panzanella and so many other Tuscan recipes, ribollita soup comes from the cucina povera, aka the historic “kitchen of the poor.”
-Ribollita literally translates to “reboiled” and was a way to use up leftover ingredients and stale bread.
+Ribollita translates to “reboiled” and was a way to use up leftover ingredients and stale bread.

-The only thing fresher than pasta al pomodoro is this fresh heirloom tomato sauce.
+The only fresher than pasta al pomodoro is this fresh heirloom tomato sauce.
 Except maybe when you finish that very pasta with some fresh burrata.
-The classic pasta alla checca uses an uncooked tomato sauce, meaning those tomatoes had better be super fresh to really give the dish flavor.
+The classic pasta alla checca uses an uncooked tomato sauce, meaning those tomatoes had better be super fresh to give the dish flavor.

 We make our variation on the classic by marinating the tomatoes in good-quality olive oil and then topping it with burrata and flaky sea salt.

-Everyone at Salt & Wind Travel agrees that this is one of the absolute best pasta sauces on the site (and maybe ever created), and for good reason — it’s a super creamy and authentic Genoan pesto (as in sans cream).
+Everyone at Salt & Wind Travel agrees that this is one of the best pasta sauces on the site (and maybe ever created), and for a good reason — it’s a super creamy and authentic Genoan pesto (as in sans cream).

-If you’re not on board with our stance on pasta with heirloom tomato sauce and burrata then perhaps you’re one to believe that Cacio e Pepe is the end-all be-all classic Italian recipe.
+If you’re not on board with our stance on pasta with heirloom tomato sauce and burrata, then perhaps you’re one to believe that Cacio e Pepe is the end-all-be-all classic Italian recipe.
 To be honest, we’re pretty sure there’s no wrong answer.

-Gnocchi lovers, cheese lovers, and everyone in between, rejoice: this version of the epic Piedmont-originated gnocchi is everything your heart could ever wish for.
+Gnocchi lovers, cheese lovers, and everyone in between rejoice: this version of the epic Piedmont-originated gnocchi is everything your heart could ever wish for.

 Made with chestnut flour, the airy and nutty-tasting chestnut gnocchi get drenched in a simple-to-make yet complex-in-flavor cheese sauce.
-The sauce is made with the local cheese that’s akin to brie, made with a mix of cow’s and sheep’s milk, and known as robiola bosina.
+The sauce is made with the local cheese akin to brie, made with a mix of cow’s and sheep’s milk, and known as robiola bosina.

 This version of brown butter chicken, or pollo al burro, is inspired by how they do it at the legendary Florentine restaurant, Trattoria Sostanza.
 The place has been cooking this butter chicken of epic proportions for nearly 150 years.